Sales Strategy – so you can plan for your sales success

 Perhaps changing customer interfaces, refining the supply chain.

 Even setting up brand new sales markets globally.

 Reformatting the price list, moving to a SaaS model, segmenting your offerings.

 Now compare that with a sales strategy simply designed to maintain the status quo, a ‘business as usual’ holding sales strategy.

 Less risky, more about consolidation, maybe creating loyalty programs, maximizing referrals, maintaining margin, growing volume…

-But the truth is, the financial results you get in your business are a direct result of the quality of your business plan, your business development vision and your sales strategy.
+Either way, the truth is, the financial results you get in your business are a direct result of the quality of your business plan, your business development vision and your sales and business growth strategy.